When running groups, you will often have the unexpected to deal with.

-Explain again the background to the task in hand and your involvement so far.
+Explain the background to the task at hand and your involvement so far.
 People are often anxious about new situations.

 Keep an eye on the time and make sure everyone has a chance to contribute before time is up.
 If possible, give people equal time.

 Put your ideas in the pot at some stage, but do not defend them.
 This relaxes people.